Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 33

-The three unified galleries inside, constitute for quantity and quality a precious collection of priceless works of art and is considered among the most important museums in the world.
-A museum complex in Florence that houses the Gallery of Statues and Paintings, the Vasari Corridor and the collections of Palazzo Pitti.
-The architectural body of the “U”-shaped building makes it unique and among the most superb examples of Renaissance architecture.
+The three galleries, combined within, constitute a priceless collection of artworks in terms of quantity and quality, and are considered among the most important museums in the world.
+This museum complex in Florence houses the Gallery of Statues and Paintings, the Vasari Corridor, and the collections of Palazzo Pitti.
+The building's U-shaped architecture makes it unique and among the finest examples of Renaissance architecture.

 2 hours Admission ticket included